 What our patients have to say

 Drs.
-Richens and Tarbet both have extensive experience with this delicate surgery.
+Tarbet has extensive experience with this delicate surgery.
 Patients can opt to have surgery done on either the upper or lower eyelid, or both.
 For that reason, the surgery can take from 45 minutes to two hours.

 On the upper eyelid, a small incision is made in the natural crease of the eyelid.
 This conceals any visible scarring.
 Muscles are tightened as needed, fat is repositioned, and excess skin is trimmed.
 Unless there is an abundance of fat, the fat is repositioned rather than removed.
 This avoids the hollow look that you may have seen from other botched procedures.
 Repositioning the fat creates the natural look that we seek with these procedures.